Honor Code Policy

 Honor Code For Proctored Tests

 All students are expected to abide by the Virginia Tech Honor Code.
-A student who has doubts about how the Honor Code applies to any examination is expected to obtain specific guidance from the proctor before beginning the assignment.
+A student who has doubts about how the Honor Code applies to any examination is responsible for obtaining specific guidance from the proctor before beginning the assignment.
 The Honor Code prohibits giving or receiving unauthorized assistance, aid, or unfair advantage on this test, or attempts thereof.
 The rules in this document are designed to protect the academic integrity of the testing environment.
 It describes what you are authorized and unauthorized to use and/or have in your possession during an assignment.
 Failure to abide by these rules will result in you immediately being reported to the Honor System.

 The following statements are included in the Honor Code for tests at the Math Emporium.
 Usage of any resources other than those listed below will be considered a violation of the Honor Code and will be reported to the Undergraduate Honor System.